Executive Professional Master Program in Public Health Emergency Management

 Modality

-The program is fully online and spans 12 months, comprising a 9-month self-paced online course featuring a series of webinars, followed by a 3-month online supervised thesis.
+The program is fully online and spans 12 months, comprising a 9-month self-paced online course featuring a series of webinars, followed by a 3-month online supervised capstone project.

 Target Audience